ansible/ansible/.github/CONTRIBUTING.md

 By contributing to this project you agree to the Developer Certificate of Origin (DCO).
 This document was created by the Linux Kernel community and is a simple statement that you, as a contributor, have the legal right to make the contribution.
 See the DCO section below for details.

-The Ansible project is licensed under the [GPL-3.0](COPYING) or later, although some portions of the code fall under other licenses - this is noted in the individual files.
+The Ansible project is licensed under the [GPL-3.0](COPYING) or later.
+Some portions of the code fall under other licenses as noted in individual files.

 The Ansible project accepts contributions through GitHub pull requests.
 Please review the [Community Guide](https://docs.ansible.com/ansible/latest/community/index.html) for more information on contributing to Ansible.